|

 This post contains affiliate links.
 If you click one and make a purchase, I will earn a small commission at no additional cost to you.
 See my disclosure for details.

-My only question here is probably the same as yours, is this a durable way to join in a new ball of yarn?
-I think so.
+My only question here was probably the same as yours, is this a durable way to join in a new ball of yarn?
+Yes!.
 I can’t imagine a more secure way to weave in ends than to make it follow the exact path of the yarn in your stitches.
-In fact, in knitting it is recommended that you weave in ends with a yarn needle following the path of the yarn in the stitches around it.
 It does make those few stitches slightly more bulky, but, as you’ll see, it’s so slight that you don’t notice it in the finished project.

-UPDATE – These two swatches have now been hanging around in my purse for over three years and they are showing NO signs of coming undone!
-So I think you can use this method with confidence!
-Just make the overlap nice and long!
+After three years of this treatment the swatches are showing NO signs of coming undone!
+So you can use this method with confidence!
+Just make the overlap nice and long.

 Now for instructions on this incredibly easy joining method that involves NO weaving in ends!